Andrew McCutchen Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.2 K/9, the ninth-best in MLB.
+- The Reds pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Reds' 5.27 team ERA ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (5.14).

-- Reds pitchers combine to allow 22 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Reds pitchers combine to rank 13th in baseball in home runs given up (22 total, one per game).

-- The Reds are sending Cessa (0-2) to make his fourth start of the season.
-He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.
+- Greene makes the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.24 ERA and 24 strikeouts in 17 2/3 innings pitched.

-- His last appearance came in relief on Friday when the righty tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His most recent appearance came out of the bullpen on Saturday when the righty tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.

-- In three games this season, the 30-year-old has a 13.50 ERA and 2.3 strikeouts per nine innings, while giving up a batting average of .417 to his opponents.
+- In four games this season, the 23-year-old has a 4.24 ERA and 12.7 strikeouts per nine innings, while allowing a batting average of .282 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.